Numi2/unchained/README.md

 - Compact-target (nBits) normalization enforced: exponent in [1,32], mantissa high-bit cleared; anchors must be canonical; emission normalized at genesis/retarget.
 - Anchor pre-validation before persistence/broadcast; metrics on rejection.
 - Encrypted at-rest keys; wallet/node identities use Argon2id + XChaCha20-Poly1305.

+Deterministic genesis:
+- If no peers respond and no bootstrap peers are configured, the node will create a deterministic genesis anchor locally to allow single-node operation.
+- If bootstrap peers are configured, the node waits for the network and avoids creating a conflicting local genesis.

 ### Limits
 - Request cap: 128 KiB; Response cap: 4 MiB (anchors/proofs).
 Caps enforced in codec read/write.